uwu/shelter/README.md

 ## Is there a plugin repo / website / etc.?

-Possibly not.
+Centralised plugin repo: no, not yet.

-This is a somewhat smaller project right now than Cumcord was at the time of its death.
+Website: There are the docs publicly available at https://shelter.uwu.network, but these are currently more geared for plugin developers than end users.

 We are working on improving the ecosystem slowly but surely, much is in the works.

-Keep an eye on the uwu gh org or [our Discord server](https://discord.gg/FhHQQrVs7U) to see what we _are_ working on, inside and outside of the client modding space. :)
+Keep an eye on the uwu gh org or [our Discord server](https://discord.gg/FhHQQrVs7U) to see what we are working on, inside and outside of the client modding space. :)